kubernetes-sigs/cluster-api/docs/proposals/20200602-machine-phase-hooks.md

 A specific point in a machine's reconciliation lifecycle where execution of normal machine-controller behavior is paused or modified.

+### provision phase
+Describes when a machine has been created in the API and will be or is being provisioned in the infrastructure.

 ### deletion phase
 Describes when a machine has been marked for deletion but is still present in the API.
 Various actions happen during this phase, such as draining a node,